 How is lemongrass essential oil different from lemon essential oil?

-First of all, although they both contain the word “lemon,” these essential oils come from two completely different plants.
-They do have some similar applications and chemical components, however!
-Both lemon and lemongrass contain citral and limonene, which are essential terpenes that have antibacterial and antiseptic properties.
+These essential oils come from two different plants.
+Some similarities include: both lemon and lemongrass contain citral and limonene.
 They may also treat similar ailments like acne and oily skin and blend similarly with other essential oils.